simplyJan/KompromatKoffer/README.md

 <b>компроматkoffer.de - Kompromittiere den Bundestag</b>

 ASP.Net Core 2.1 Web Application for displaying all recent tweets from every member of the german parliament.
 Analytical chart overview for every politician and a global chart overview of all politicians.
-Currently only counts such as followers, likes etc. will be shown.
-Next step is a timeline detail view.
+Currently the app only displays counts - such as followers, likes etc. Next step is a timeline detail view and a realtime userstream, hopefully with a filterbubble overview.

 - Using https://github.com/linvi/tweetinvi - MIT License - Copyright (c) 2017 Thomas Imart
 - Using https://github.com/chartjs/Chart.js - MIT License - Copyright (c) 2018 Chart.js Contributors